thomaslevesque/Extensions.Hosting.AsyncInitialization/README.md

 }
 ```

+As mentioned above, when using `InitAndRunAsync`, the cancellation token will *not* be passed to the teardown.
+This is because when your application is stopped, you typically still want the teardown to occur.
+Instead, teardown will run with a default timeout of 10 seconds (you can also specify a timeout explicitly).

+If you don't want this behavior, you can manually call `InitAsync` and `TeardownAsync` as explained in the previous section.

 ### Migration from 2.x or earlier

 If you were already using this library prior to version 3.x, your code would typically look like this: